Florentino López Cuevillas: Biography

 After the end of the Spanish Civil War, like many other Galician nationalists, he was forced to abandon his political activities.
-In 1939 he continued his archeological studies, but later as a result of worsening of rheumatism in his joints he had to abandon fieldwork and dedicated himself to the systematization of Galician prehistory.
-On July 7, 1941, Cuevillas was admitted as a full member of the Royal Galician Academy at the proposition of Ramón Otero Pedrayo, Ángel del Castillo López y Alejandro Barreiro Noya.
+In 1939, he continued his archeological studies, but later, as a result of worsening rheumatism in his joints, he had to abandon fieldwork and dedicated himself to the systematization of Galician prehistory.
+On July 7, 1941, Cuevillas was admitted as a full member of the Royal Galician Academy at the proposition of Ramón Otero Pedrayo, Ángel del Castillo López Alejandro Barreiro Noya.
 Three years later, in 1944, he was admitted to the Instituto de Estudios Padre Sarmiento.
-That same year he wrote Prehistoria which would become the third volume of Historia de Galiza, edited by Otero Pedrayo.
+That same year, he wrote Prehistoria, which would become the third volume of Historia de Galiza, edited by Otero Pedrayo.

-On July 30, 1958 he died in his house on Santo Domingo in Ourense, as a result of a worsening of the rheumatism from which he suffered.
+On July 30, 1958, he died in his house in Santo Domingo in Ourense, as a result of the worsening rheumatism from which he suffered.
 He was interred at the Cementerio de San Francisco de Orense.
 At the moment of his interment, Requiem a Cuevillas, written for him by Fermín Bouza Brey, was sung.
 The sixth celebration of Galician Literature Day, in 1968, was dedicated to his memory.